debinqiu/Coursera_DataAnalysisTools/Week_3_PearsonCorrelation.md

 ## Study the association between the number of distressed O-rings vs temperature and pressure##

-In this assignment, we are dealing with pearson correlation which measures the linear association between two variables.
+In this assignment, we are dealing with pearson correlation which measures the linear association between two quantitative variables.
 We used shuttle launch data containing four variables from NASA:

 - distress_ct: number of distressed O-rings
 - temperature: shuttle launch temperature